datacamp-content-public/courses-r-from-scratch/chapter1.md

 `@hint`
 Welcome back to the wonderful world of GCSE maths!
 Remember the [order of operations](https://en.wikipedia.org/wiki/Order_of_operations).
-If you want the change the order of operations, you need parentheses around the bits you want to calculate first.
+If you want to change the order of operations, you need parentheses around the bits you want to calculate first.
 For example to add 2 to 3 and *then* multiply by 4, you would need `(2 + 3) * 4`.